 How To Store

-Store in an airtight container or spice jar, label with name and dates.
+Store in an airtight container or spice jar, and label with name and dates.

 Keep in a cool dry place, away from direct sunlight.